Lessons from Walden

 Thoreau and the Crisis of American Democracy

-In Lessons from Walden, Taylor lets all sides have their say, even as he persistently steers the discussion back to a nuanced reading of Thoreau’s actual position.
-With its tone of friendly urgency, this interdisciplinary tour de force will interest students and scholars of American literature, environmental ethics, and political theory.
-It deserves to be read by a more general readership, including environmental activists, concerned citizens, and anyone troubled with the future of democracy.
+In Lessons from Walden, Taylor allows all sides to have their say, even as he persistently steers the discussion back to a nuanced reading of Thoreau’s actual position.
+With its tone of friendly urgency, this interdisciplinary tour de force will interest students and scholars of American literature, environmental ethics, and political theory, as well as environmental activists, concerned citizens, and anyone troubled with the future of democracy.

-“Bob Taylor’s Lessons from Walden brings Thoreau’s classic text to bear on the present moment, into Trump’s America, into an age of environmental degradation and the era of the Anthropocene, into a time of cultural self-absorption, instrumental rationality, and neoliberal indifference to what is local, communal, and particular.” ~Shannon Mariotti, Southwestern University
+“Bob Taylor’s Lessons from Walden brings Thoreau’s classic text to bear on the present moment, into Trump’s America, into an age of environmental degradation, into a time of cultural self-absorption, instrumental rationality, and neoliberal indifference to what is local, communal, and particular.” —Shannon Mariotti, author of Thoreau’s Democratic Withdrawal

 “Lessons from Walden allows Thoreau to enter today’s conversation in a way that seldom happens: Bob Taylor's measured and fair-minded mediation allows the fullness of Thoreau’s stance to appear to the reader with all his contradictions intact.
 The result is a true conversation in which Thoreau becomes the springboard to further deliberation.
-Time and again, Taylor returns to Thoreau as to a moral lodestone, bringing the discussion to a reasoned conclusion that still leaves one thinking.” ~Laura Dassow Walls, William P. and Hazel B. White Professor of English, University of Notre Dame
+Time and again, Taylor returns to Thoreau as to a moral lodestone, bringing the discussion to a reasoned conclusion that still leaves one thinking.” —Laura Dassow Walls, author of Henry David Thoreau: A Life